recursive-intelligence-orchestration/rio-library/README.md

 ## What Rio Library Is

-Rio Library is **the infrastructure kernel for self-growing software** - a living substrate that enables agents to perceive, reason about, and evolve their own infrastructure.
+Rio Library is a sophisticated deployment framework designed for Agent Zero that utilizes a recursive intelligence architecture to enable self-optimizing and portable AI environments.
+If functions as **the infrastructure kernel for self-growing software** - a living substrate that enables agents to perceive, reason about, and evolve their own infrastructure.
+By employing a self-discovery pattern centered on a root marker file, the system eliminates rigid, hardcoded paths, allowing for fractal nesting across contexts.
+The infrastructure is built on eleven core invariants, including a layered hierarchy and methodology neutrality, ensuring that the underlying substrate supports any organizational strategy without imposing constraints on content.
+It automates environment setup through dynamic template generation and self-healing symlinks, which synchronize the host filesystem with containerized runtimes.
+Agents operating within this library follow a config-first rule, prioritizing authoritative JSON settings over filesystem inferences to maintain high levels of meta-awareness and operational stability.
+This framework ulltimately provides a resilient, substrate-independent foundation that allows autonomous agents to observe, manage, and evolve their own deployment structures.

 ### The Paradigm Shift